WASP-SYSTEMS/crs_exercise/README.md

 Me, when I have to build `yq` from source: (ノ ゜Д゜)ノ ︵ ┻━┻

-Maybe you can find the right pre build binaries at the release page.
+Maybe you can find the right pre-build binaries at the release page.

 ## Setup

+Execute the follwong commands in the root directory of this project:

 Setup python environment:
 ```bash